Interface Advanced¶

 Element Click¶

-Call the following API to perform a normal element click operation.
-The context will demonstrate the effect of manually clicking "Agree".
+Call the following interface to perform a normal element click operation; it will simulate manually clicking "Agree".

 element.click()

-If you need to specify the position to click on the element, you can specify corner.
-Corner.COR_CENTER means clicking the center point of the element.
-You can also click its top-left or bottom-right corner (COR_BOTTOMRIGHT).
+If you need to specify the position to click on the element, you can specify the corner parameter when calling the click interface.
+For example, Corner.COR_CENTER represents clicking the center point of the element; you can also click its top-left corner or bottom-right corner (Corner.COR_BOTTOMRIGHT).

-Performs a long-press operation on the element.
-Throws an exception if it does not exist.
-This API also supports corner, but the long-press duration cannot be specified.
+Performs a long press on the element, throws an exception if the element does not exist.
+This interface also supports corner, but cannot specify the long press duration.

 element.long_click()

-Clicks the element if it exists.
-If the element does not exist, calling this API will not raise an exception.
-This API also supports corner.
+Clicks if the element exists; if the element does not exist, calling this interface will not raise an exception.
+This interface also supports corner.

 element.click_exists()